KeryxLabs/KeryxFlux/README.md

-﻿# KeryxFlux
+# KeryxFlux

-**Cloud-native bi-directional interoperability engine for healthcare and enterprise integration**
+**Cloud-native declarative data orchestration framework for .NET**

 ---

 ## What is KeryxFlux?

-KeryxFlux is a modern, horizontally scalable interoperability engine that enables seamless data flow between disparate systems.
+KeryxFlux is a modern, horizontally scalable data orchestration framework that enables seamless data flow between disparate systems.
 Built with DevOps-first principles, it combines the power of declarative YAML configuration with a robust plugin architecture.

+**Think of it as:**
+- Zapier/Make - but self-hosted and code-extensible
+- Apache Camel - but cloud-native and YAML-configured
+- AWS EventBridge - but open source and multi-protocol

 **Etymology**:
 - **Keryx** (Greek) - Herald, messenger